Why your serverless monitoring is failing (and how to fix it)

 Comprehensive observability platforms

-• Datadog — Full-stack observability with specialized serverless monitoring features
+• Datadog — Full-stack observability with specialized serverless monitoring features.
+Check out some Datadog alternatives.

 • New Relic — Application performance monitoring with strong serverless support